fhiso/legacy-format/serialisation.md

 requirement for an *ELF editor* to detect invalid input, as an *ELF parser* is generally required to; nor do the stricter requirements on the output allowed from *ELF writers* apply.
-These relaxations allow *ELF editors* to edit an *octet stream* in place, without fully parsing those parts of their input which are not going to be changed.
+These relaxations allow *ELF editors* to do in-place editing of the *octet stream*, without fully parsing those parts of their input which are not going to be changed.

+This standard has an *optional* dependency on the [ELF Schemas] standard, which provides additional functionality for validating ELF documents and extending the ELF data model.
+An application which conforms to the [ELF Schemas] standard is described as **schema-aware**.

 ### Parsing                                                         {#parsing}

 The parsing process can be summarised as follows:

-1. An *octet stream* is converted to a sequence of *line strings* by
+1. An *octet stream* is converted to a sequence of *line strings* by:

     a. determining its *character encoding* by

-        i.  detecting a *character encoding* per {§detected-enc}, and ii. using that *detected character encoding* to look for a *specified character encoding* in the *serialisation
+        i.  identifying the *detected character encoding* per {§detected-enc}, and
+        ii. using that *detected character encoding* to look for a *specified character encoding* in the *serialisation
             metadata* per {§specified-enc};